thycotic/ss-docs/secret-workflow-templates/creating-new-workflow-templates/index.md

    ![image-20210310105925081](images/image-20210310105925081.png)

    > **Note:**
-   >
    > - Timeout minutes must be a positive integer set to 1 or greater.
    > - If a step is set to time out and then all following steps are deleted, the step will no longer time out because the last step in a workflow is not allowed to time out.
    > - Multiple steps can time out, so cascading timeouts are possible.
 That is, step one times out to step two and step two times out to step three.

-1. Replace the 0 in the **Skip step is not approved…** text box with the number of minutes for the desired timeout.
+1. Replace the 0 in the **Skip step if not approved…** text box with the number of minutes for the desired timeout.

 1. Click the **If approved** dropdown list to select what to do next: